What is Run-length encoding?

 Conclusion

-What are the primary applications of Run-Length Encoding (RLE) in modern data compression?
+What are the limitations of Run-Length Encoding?

 Get Started